Ever After

 Ever After (known in promotional material as Ever After: A Cinderella Story) is a 1998 American romantic period drama film directed by Andy Tennant from his own screenplay, co-written by Susannah Grant and Rick Parks.
-Co-produced by Fox Family Films and Mireille Soria Production, the film is inspired by Charles Perrault's 1697 fairy tale "Cinderella" and stars Drew Barrymore and Anjelica Huston, with Dougray Scott and Jeanne Moreau in supporting roles.
+Co-produced by Fox Family Films and Mireille Soria Production, the film is inspired by Charles Perrault's 1697 fairy tale Cinderella and stars Drew Barrymore and Anjelica Huston, with Dougray Scott and Jeanne Moreau in supporting roles.

 The film removes the pantomime and supernatural elements commonly found in retellings of the Cinderella tale and instead treats the story as historical fiction, setting it in Renaissance-era France.
-It is considered to be a modern, post-feminist interpretation of the fairy tale.

-Ever After released in theaters on July 31, 1998, to positive reviews from critics.
+Ever After was released by 20th Century Fox in theaters on July 31, 1998, to positive reviews from critics.
 It was a box-office success, grossing $98 million.

 Plot

-The Brothers Grimm are invited to meet with the Grande Dame, who expresses her disappointment in their version of Cinderella.
-She produces a portrait and glass slipper, and recounts the partial true story that inspired the tale.
+The Brothers Grimm meet the Grande Dame who expresses her disappointment in their version of Cinderella.
+She produces her ancestor's portrait and glass slipper as the main reason why she invited them before recounting the true story that partially inspired the tale.

-During the French Renaissance, ten years after Auguste de Barbarac dies, his daughter, Danielle, has been forced to become a servant to her stepmother, the Baroness Rodmilla de Ghent, and stepsisters, Marguerite and Jacqueline.
-One morning, Danielle has an unexpected confrontation with Prince Henry as he is attempting to flee in order to avoid an arranged marriage to Princess Gabriella of Spain, at first mistaking him for a thief.
+During the French Renaissance, ten years after Auguste de Barbarac dies, his daughter, Danielle has been forced to become a servant to her step-mother, the Baroness Rodmilla de Ghent and her step-sisters, Marguerite and Jacqueline.
+Initially mistaking him for a thief, Danielle has an unexpected confrontation, with Henry, the Crown Prince, as he is attempting to flee in order to avoid an arranged marriage to Princess Gabriella of Spain.
 Henry gives Danielle 20 francs to keep their interlude secret.
-He is eventually caught by the Royal Guard after stopping bandits from robbing Leonardo da Vinci, whom King Francis has invited to the Royal court.
+He is eventually caught by the Royal Guard after stopping gypsies from robbing Leonardo da Vinci, whom King Francis has invited to the Royal court.

-Danielle disguises herself as a noblewoman and uses Henry's bribe to go to the palace to buy back Maurice, who was sold by Rodmilla.
+Danielle disguises herself as a noblewoman and uses Henry's bribe to go to the palace to buy back Maurice after Rodmilla plans to ship him to the Americas.
 Henry witnesses her arguing with the jailer and impressed by Danielle's passion and intelligence, orders the jailer to release Maurice.
 When he asks for her name, Danielle gives her late mother's name, Countess Nicole de Lancret.
-King Francis agrees to hold a masquerade ball at which Henry will announce his engagement to the woman of his choosing at midnight, or else King Francis will announce his marriage to Gabriella.
+Francis agrees to hold a masquerade ball at which Henry will announce his engagement to the woman of his choosing at midnight or else Francis will announce his marriage to Gabriella.
 Rodmilla accelerates her efforts at getting Henry to notice Marguerite, while being neglectful to Jacqueline.
 Meanwhile, Danielle begins secretly spending time with Henry.
 After an outing at the library of the Franciscan monks, a gang of gypsies ambushes them, but they offer to help them when Danielle bids the leader and attempts to carry Henry away.
 At the gypsy camp, they share their first kiss.

 Rodmilla and Marguerite plan to steal Nicole's wedding gown and glass slippers for Marguerite to wear at the ball.
 When Marguerite insults Nicole, Danielle attacks and chases her.
 Marguerite retaliates by burning the copy of Utopia that Auguste had given to Danielle.
 Jacqueline shows sympathy towards Danielle and criticizes Marguerite for her cruelty.